Spatial Mapping for Magic Leap 2

 In this Learn More, we cover:

-For information regarding Magic Leap 1 devices or Magic Leap's first generation ecosystem, please refer to the “Learn Mores” for Magic Leap 1, available here.
+For information regarding Magic Leap 2 devices or the Magic Leap 2 Ecosystem, please refer to the “Learn Mores” for Magic Leap 2, available at magicleap.com/legal/privacy.

 What is Spatial Mapping?

-Spatial maps are a critical part of the Magic Leap ecosystem as they help Magic Leap enable interactions between digital content and your actual physical surroundings.
-Magic Leap 2 device sensors scan your environment, process that information, and use it to create three dimensional representations of your area (which we refer to as Spaces).
-The end result is a mapped environment that enables apps to render digital media in a user's field of view as if the content is really in front of the user.
+Spatial maps are a critical part of the Magic Leap 2 device as they enable interactions between digital content and your actual physical surroundings.
+When a user uses the Spaces application to scan an environment, the Magic Leap 2 device uses its world sensing cameras to collect wide view images of your surroundings in grayscale, processes that information locally by using on-device computer vision algorithms to extract features from those images, and uses the extracted features to create three dimensional representations of your area (which we refer to as Spaces).
+The end result is a mapped environment that enables apps to render digital media in a user’s field of view as if the content is really in front of the user.

 What About People in My Surroundings?